App screenshots are one of the most important assets for app marketplaces like the Google Play Store.

 Consider Dark Theme

 With Android 10 and above, Google mandated system-wide support for dark themes to provide a more comfortable experience in low-light environments.
-Research shows over 50% of Android users globally now spend significant time with their devices in dark mode.

 It’s important to showcase that your app supports this accessibility and visual preference setting through dedicated dark theme screenshots.
 Some key points to keep in mind include: